Centre of Forensic Interviewing

-We offer an assessment of interviewer skill competence facility available, providing individual interviewer developmental feedback and overall broad organisational advice.
+We offer an assessment service of organisations' interviewer skills, providing feedback at individual interviewer level and organisational advice.

 Where a course is not currently available to meet your training needs, we can produce bespoke packages to fit your specific organisational requirements.

 Completed training events cover themes such as:

 - Interviewing suspects in cases of alleged sex crime

 - Historic abuse cases: psychological and investigative challenges

 - Analysing investigative information using SE3R

 - Putting theory into practice – interviews with suspects in the real world

 - The content analysis approach in assessing statement credibility